 Read the full report of the Senate Committee Inquiry which draws from the work of the Unfitness to Plead Project in a number of places.

-A Arstein-Kerslake, P Gooding, L Andrews, and B McSherry, ‘Human Rights and Unfitness to Plead: The Demands of the Convention on the Rights of Persons with Disabilities’ (2017, forthcoming) Human Rights Law Review.
+A Arstein-Kerslake, P Gooding, L Andrews, and B McSherry, ‘Human Rights and Unfitness to Plead: The Demands of the Convention on the Rights of Persons with Disabilities’ (2017) Human Rights Law Review.

 Unfitness to plead regimes may lead to the indefinite detention of people with cognitive disability in prisons and other secure facilities.
 This raises significant concerns with human rights breaches, including the rights to legal capacity, a fair trial, and liberty.
 This article provides a critical analysis of unfitness to plead regimes in common law and civil law countries in the light of key rights set out in the United Nations Convention of the Rights of Persons with Disabilities.
 It then examines how unfitness to plead regimes might be reformed to ensure that the rights of persons with disabilities are protected.